 Types of Workers’ Compensation Benefits

-Take a look below at the different types of benefits which may be available to you after a workplace accident in Orange County or the Inland Empire, and contact Invictus Law, P.C. to discuss your claim with an experienced and successful southern California workers’ compensation lawyer.
+Take a look below at the different types of benefits that may be available to you after a workplace accident in Orange County or the Inland Empire.
+Contact Invictus Law, P.C. to discuss your claim with an experienced and successful Southern California workers’ compensation lawyer.

 Medical and Hospital Benefits

 Pursuant to California Labor Code section 4600, employers are required to finance medical care for workers if they are injured on the job.
 There are few limitations as to the time and amount of medical care that the employer must cover, as long as the treatments are reasonably related to the injury and are scientifically proven to treat that injury.
 An employer must provide medical care to an employee even if the employee does not miss any work due to the injury.

 Section 4600 identifies medical treatments that must be covered, including: